What Igbo Ancestors Were Trying to Teach Us With the Ikenga Totems

 Ikenga is often described as a symbol of strength, achievement, personal power, and masculine drive.
 That description is not wrong, but it is incomplete.

 Ikenga represents activated will.
-Not raw desire.
-Not ambition by itself.
-Activated will is will that has found the right conditions to express itself.
+Activated will is willpower that has found the right conditions to express itself.

-This is why Ikenga was externalized, placed in physical space, honored in shrines, interacted with regularly.
-Igbo ancestors understood something we often forget today:
+This is why Ikenga was externalized, placed in physical space, honored in shrines, and interacted with regularly.
+Igbo ancestors understood an important factor we often forget today:

 Inner power needs an outer structure to grow.